javascript-tutorial/en.javascript.info/1-js/11-async/04-promise-error-handling/article.md

   .catch(alert); // HttpError: 404 for .../no-such-user.json
 ```

 1. We make a custom class for HTTP Errors to distinguish them from other types of errors.
 Besides, the new class has a constructor that accepts `response` object and saves it in the error.
-So error-handling code will be able to access it.
+So error-handling code will be able to access the response.
 2. Then we put together the requesting and error-handling code into a function that fetches the `url` *and* treats any non-200 status as an error.
 That's convenient, because we often need such logic.
 3. Now `alert` shows a more helpful descriptive message.

-The great thing about having our own class for errors is that we can easily check for it in error-handling code.
+The great thing about having our own class for errors is that we can easily check for it in error-handling code using `instanceof`.

 For instance, we can make a request, and then if we get 404 -- ask the user to modify the information.